lambduli/lambduli/README.md

 # :sunflower: :deciduous_tree: :tulip: :blossom: Welcome to my PL garden :rose: :seedling: :hibiscus: :herb:

+I think type systems, type theory, logic, and formal reasoning are really interesting topics.
+I like to build small programming languages, theorem provers, and other tools for learning PLT-related concepts.

+I like to write about the things I learn.

 ## What I am growing now :seedling: